Nuitka/Nuitka/Developer_Manual.rst

    "ctypes.c_int" values would be an example of that.
 Of course that may not be possible for everything.

    This approach has well proven itself with builtin functions already, where we use real builtins where possible to make computations.
 We have the problem though that builtins may have problems to execute everything with reasonable compile time cost.

+Consider the following code.

 .. code-block:: python